jgato/jgato/jgato-red-blog/content/posts/Intel_E810_ZTP/index.md

 These 'openshift.io/e810_*' resources will be requested later in the deployment of TestPMD and TRex (our tests).

-# Playing with DPDK
+# Testing configured E810 cards

-In this section we will test a DPDK application using some of the configurations created in the previous sections.
+In this section, we will use a DPDK test application with the configurations created in the previous sections.
 We will use TRex to generate traffic to a test dpdk (testpmd) application.

 *We basically re-use the work done by @alosadagrande from [here](https://github.com/alosadagrande/openshift-telco/) and this [Red Hat Article](https://access.redhat.com/articles/6969629). *